jjbochard/P02_Bookstoscrape/README.md

 Now, you have three choices.
 You can :

-- scrape a book's page in order to get all the informations we wanted by typing **book**
+- scrape a book's page in order to get all the informations of a book by typing **book**
-- scrape all books from a category in order to get all the informations we wanted for all the books of the category by typing **category**
+- scrape all books from a category in order to get all the informations of all the books of the category by typing **category**
-- scrape all the books of all the categories in order to get all the informations we wanted for all the books of the site by typing **all**
+- scrape all the books of all the categories in order to get all the informations of all the books of the site by typing **all**

+If you scrape all the site, all the csv files will be written in the csv folder and all the jpg files will be written in the img folder.
+To delete these files in their folder type :

+    rm csv/*.csv
+    rm img/*.jpg

 ## Possible improvements

-- To run the script more efficiently, asynchronous programmation can be use by using threads.
+- ~~To run the script more efficiently, asynchronous programmation can be use by using threads~~.

 - Because I'm using Python, I can use clasess to code with objects